sjanel/coincenter/README.md

 # About

+`coincenter` is not just another random implementation of some exchanges' REST API, it also provides a **higher abstraction** of each platform specificities by providing workarounds for the ones not implementing some queries (for instance, *withdrawal fees* is rarely accessible with the public endpoint, but `coincenter` can handle their query for all exchanges, by using screen scraping techniques of external resources when needed).

+Also, it **takes the user by the hand** for more complex queries, like **trades** and **withdraws**, working by default in **synchronized** mode until the operation is finished (*withdraw* will not finish until the funds are **received** and **available** at destination, *trade* will not finish until the opened order is either **matched / canceled**).

-This project is for **C++** and **crypto enthusiasts** providing an alternative to other crypto exchanges clients often written in higher level languages.
+Technically speaking, this project is for **C++ enthusiasts** providing an alternative to other crypto exchanges clients often written in higher level languages.
+It is an illustration of the elegance and possibilities of modern **C++** in an area where it is (sadly) barely chosen.

-At the beginning, it started as a experimental project aiming to learn modern C++ (**C++17** and **C++20**), **cmake** and practice all aspects of large project development such as CI/CD, building and documentation.
-All suggestions to improve the project are welcome (should it be bug fixing, support of a new crypto exchange, feature addition / improvements or even technical aspects about the source code and best development practices).
+Of course, all suggestions to improve the project are welcome (should it be bug fixing, support of a new crypto exchange, feature addition / improvements or even technical aspects about the source code and best development practices).

 # Installation